Darren Stark: Development

+MacDonald made his final appearance as Darren in January 2008.
+The character's final storyline began in December 2007, as he shares a kiss with Janae Timmins (Eliza Taylor-Cotter), which leads to the breakdown of his relationship with Libby.
+Janae's love rival Kirsten Gannon (Nikola Dubois) witnesses the kiss and threatens to tell Janae's partner Ned Parker (Dan O'Connor) because she is feeling vindictive.
+O'Connor commented that Janae was in "a bit of an emotional state when she kissed Darren.
+Darren was there and it happened, but now she feels terrible about it and doesn't wait long to tell Ned."
+Ned keeps the news from Libby, as she has recently been injured in a warehouse collapse.
+She leans on Darron for support, while he is convinced that she will not find out about the kiss.
+Valentine felt that Libby's feelings for Darren could never compare to those she had for her late husband Drew Kirk (Dan Paris), saying "I don't think she's ever really loved Darren the way she loved Drew."
+She thought Libby had put Drew on a pedestal and would not let anyone get as close to her again.
+After learning about the storyline, Valentine believed her character should not become hysterical or angry, as Darren has cheated on Libby three or four times at that point.
+She told TV Week's Jackie Brygel: "Darren has been this person since they were 18 years old.
+I think, at this point, Libby will have to go, 'You know what?
+See you later!'
+It's almost expected."
+When Libby eventually learns of the kiss, she ends the relationship with Darren.

 Storylines

 1993–1998

 Darren is first seen in a detention centre with Michael Martin (Troy Beckwith) and it is evident that there is a deep-seated enmity between the two.

 On his release, Darren heads to Erinsborough, where his mother Cheryl Stark (Caroline Gillmer) is living.
 Michael tries to warn his family about Darren but little does he know that Darren is working his way into his sister Debbie's (Marnie Reece-Wilmore) life by using his cellmate Freddo's (Luke Wright) name.
 Darren manages to manipulate Debbie by alienating her from her friends.
 Cheryl later rents Number 22 Ramsay Street (in order to get to know Lou Carpenter (Tom Oliver) and she and Darren move in, enabling him to get closer to Debbie.